braze-inc/braze-docs/_docs/_api/endpoints/catalogs/get_catalog_items_details_bulk.md

 ---
-nav_title: "DELETE: Delete Catalog"
+nav_title: "GET: List Multiple Catalog Item Details"
-article_title: "DELETE: Delete Catalog"
+article_title: "GET: List Multiple Catalog Item Details"
 search_tag: Endpoint
-page_order: 12
+page_order: 16

 layout: api_page
 page_type: reference
-description: "This article outlines details about the Delete Catalog Braze endpoint."
+description: "This article outlines details about the List Multiple Catalog Item Details Braze endpoint."

 ---
 {% api %}
-# Delete catalog
+# List multiple catalog item details
-{% apimethod delete %}
+{% apimethod get %}
-/catalogs/catalog_name
+/catalogs/catalog_name/items
 {% endapimethod %}

-Use this endpoint to delete a catalog.
+Use this endpoint to return multiple catalog items and their content.

 {% alert important %}
 Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.